 Posted on 27/01/2016 by Charlene Bennett

+If you are looking to make some changes to this.
 It’s always good practice to steal a bit of time for yourself every so often and focus on where you are in life and where you’d like to be.
-Regardless of whether your job status is employed or unemployed, you shouldn’t underestimate the importance of focussing on your career for the year ahead (and beyond).
+Regardless of whether your job status is employed or unemployed, you shouldn’t underestimate the importance of focussing on your career for the year ahead and beyond.

 Here’s a list of 12 career-enhancing action steps…